-1 Program duration:

-- Five academic years followed by two years hospital clinical training as a house officer. - The five academic years are formed of 10 semesters over 2 phases: - The pre-clinical phase (3 years/6 semesters): The first 5 semesters are formed of 14 weeks each plus 2 weeks for examinations, the 6th semester is formed of 15 weeks plus 2 weeks for examinations. - " The clinical phase (2 years/4 semesters): each semester is formed of 15 weeks plus 2 weeks for examination - " The academic week equals 5 days and each day equals 6 teaching hours.
+- 1 Program duration: - Five academic years followed by two years hospital clinical training as a house officer. - The five academic years formed of 10 semesters: - " In the pre-clinical years (2.5 years/5 semesters): each year is formed of 32 academic weeks (14 weeks/semester and 2 weeks for examination). - " In the clinical years (2.5 years/5 semesters): each year is formed of 34 weeks (15 weeks/semester and 2 weeks for examination). - " The academic week equals 5 days and each day equals 6 teaching hours.

-2 Program's Credit Points
+2 The Program's Credit Points